-Best practices for choosing a vanity phone number for your business include:
+Best practices for choosing a vanity phone number for your business are:

-- Picking a word that’s easy to spell and doesn’t have spelling variations
+- Choose a word that’s easy to spell/doesn’t have spelling variations

-- Avoiding slang or “trendy” words/phrases that will soon be outdated
+- Select “evergreen” words/phrases over slang or “trendy” terms that will soon be outdated

 3. Check Number Availability